 After dragging the file onto the micro:bit, remove the USB cord.
 You won’t need it to use Java.

 This section will show you how to use an offline Java editor with the Hummingbird on Mac/Windows computers.
 Browser-based Java editors are not compatible with the Hummingbird.

-You can use any Java IDE with the Bit.
+You can use any offline Java editor with the Hummingbird, but if you don’t have a favorite, we suggest trying Eclipse.
 The screenshots here will show Eclipse as an example.

 Eclipse will copy four files into your project: the classes for the Hummingbird and micro:bit (Robot.java, Hummingbird.java, and Microbit.java) and a test file (HummingbirdTest.java).
 Select these files in Eclipse and drag them into the src folder.

 Note: If you get an error in Eclipse, right-click on the src folder and select New/Package.
 Once you create a new package, drag the .java files into that package.

 Now you are ready to start writing your own Java programs with the Hummingbird!
 These lessons will help you to get started, and this reference summarizes the methods that are available in the Hummingbird and Microbit classes.